andresebr/kumodd/docs/guide/How-to-Use-Kumodd.md

     kumodd -d pdf -p /home/user/Desktop/

-By default, native Google Apps files (docs, sheets and slides) are downloaded in PDF format.
-To instead download them in LibreOffice format, use the '--nopdf' option.

-By default, every available revision is downloaded unless --norevisions is specified, in which case only the current file (latest revision) is downloaded.
-Previous revisions are saved as filename_(revision id_last modified date).

 To download all of the files listed in a previously generated CSV file, use:

     kumodd -csv ./filelist-username.csv